 The pandemic has caused so much of working life to shift, and the turbulence has resulted in a skill gap that companies are finding difficult to bridge.
 This is happening both internally, in that employers can’t find existing employees with enough expertise, and externally, in that there aren’t people to fill new positions.

-Related to the competition for talent challenge, the crux of the skill chasm is that companies won’t have the staff they need to reach long-term goals.
+Related to the competition for talent challenges, the crux of the skill chasm is that companies won’t have the staff they need to reach long-term goals.
 Implementing more complex digital transformations can easily take half a decade, and even experienced professionals can struggle with some of the messier details.
 Considering digital transformation has never been more in-demand than it is now (both for employees and clients), this tech talent gap isn’t sustainable.

-More people online means more cybercrime, a fact that millions discover every year.
+More people online mean more cybercrime, a fact that millions discover every year.
 Last year saw a rise in hacking as more enterprises began migrating to the cloud.
 Today, most companies are trying to decide how they can best secure multiple devices, platforms, and applications with one cohesive cybersecurity strategy.

 As they puzzle out potential strategies, hackers are becoming increasingly organized.
 They’re pooling resources to extort serious sums from companies and individuals alike.
 When so many companies are prone to paying ransom demands rather than trying to fight off nefarious individuals and groups, all signs point to increased crime in the future.